Electric Underfloor Heating Systems – Collection Guide

 Loose Wire

-Flexible cable systems for awkward tiled rooms and cut-arounds.
+Flexible cable systems for awkward tiled rooms, irregular floor plans and more complex cut-arounds.

 • strong for irregular layouts